Laser / IPL Hair Removal Bristol

 Redness and irritation

-Redness and irritation are usually short-lived and should ease usually within a few hours of the treatment.
+Redness and irritation are usually short-lived and should ease within a few hours of the treatment.
 Swelling and redness often respond well to ice packs or a cool bath.

 Occasionally some people may experience skin crusting in the treated area.
 This is typically a minor issue although we appreciate one that can be inconvenient.